akka/akka-http/docs/src/main/paradox/routing-dsl/directives/index.md

 @@@ div { .group-scala }

-Alternatively we can combine directives using `~` operator where we pass each directive as an argument to the combinator function instead of chaining them with `concat` .
+Alternatively we can combine directives using the `~` operator where we chain them together instead of passing each directive as a separate argument.
 Let's take a look at the usage of this combinator:

 @@snip [DirectiveExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/DirectiveExamplesSpec.scala) { #example-8 }